satwik-jinna/satwik-jinna.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Held a talk with the business and technology club at the University of Washington, discussing all things data science and consulting!
+Held a talk with the business and technology club at the University of Washington, discussing all things data science and consulting! :sparkles: